BenDStokes/Vari-Tensor/README.md

 > :warning: **CAUTION**
 >
-> It is generally recommended to not use auto when assigning tensor expressions, as the complier will deduce the type as one of the library's proxy objects and delay resolving of the expression.
-A common exception to this is keeping a view from an indexing operation.
+> Excersise caution when using `auto` for expression assignment, as the complier
+> will deduce the type as one of the library's proxy objects and delay resolving of the expression.
+> A common exception to this is keeping a view from an indexing operation.
 > ```c++
 > Tensor T = U + V; // Prefered
 > auto T = U + V; // Delays evaluation until T is converted to varitensor::Tensor